DeFiHouse42/docs/gitbook/protocol.md

-# 🏗 The DeFi House Protocol
+# The DeFi House Protocol
-_Fixed-term, fixed-rate, over-collateralized P2P lending_

-> [!IMPORTANT]
-> **Status:**
-> - Protocol is in the **design & planning phase**
-> - MVP development will begin after the DFH token launch
-> - MVP will deploy on **BNB Chain**
+The DeFi House protocol is a planned P2P lending marketplace focused on fixed-term, fixed-rate, over-collateralized loans with no liquidations during the loan term.

+This section describes the intended design.
+It reflects a planning and specification phase, not a live implementation.

+{% hint style="warning" %}
+There is currently no deployed DeFi House lending protocol.
+Everything described here is subject to change based on design, audits, and market feedback.
+{% endhint %}

 ---

-# 🎯 Design Philosophy
+## Objectives

-The protocol is built upon these core principles:
+The protocol is designed with several objectives:

-<div style="color:#2aff80;font-weight:600">1.
-Predictability</div>
+- Provide a predictable borrowing experience
+- Allow lenders to define their own risk/return profile
+- Avoid unexpected liquidations during the loan term
+- Start on a single chain (BNB Chain) to reduce complexity
+- Extend, over time, to cross-chain credit and liquidity

+---

+## Design Principles

+### Fixed-Term and Fixed-Rate

-Borrowers should know exactly what they owe and when.
+Borrowers should know in advance:

+- The principal they receive
+- The interest they will pay
+- The exact repayment date

+This allows for planning and reduces uncertainty around variable rates.

+### Over-Collateralized

+Loans are over-collateralized by design.
+Borrowers deposit more value in collateral than the loan principal they receive.
+This is intended to protect lenders in default scenarios.

+Exact collateralization ratios will:

+- Depend on the asset
+- Be conservative in early versions
+- Be configurable via parameters (set initially by the team, governed later)

-<div style="color:#2aff80;font-weight:600">2.
-No Liquidations Mid-Term</div>
+### No Mid-Term Liquidations

+Many DeFi lending protocols liquidate positions when collateral prices fall.
+In this design:

-Collateral remains locked for the loan duration; no price-triggered liquidations.
+- Collateral is locked for the duration of the loan

-<div style="color:#2aff80;font-weight:600">3.
-Lender-Defined Terms</div>
+- There are no automated, price-triggered liquidations during the term
+- If the borrower does not repay at maturity, the lender gains access to the collateral as specified by the loan terms

+This shifts risk management from continuous monitoring to clear up-front terms and end-of-term outcomes.

+### Lender-Defined Terms

-Lenders choose:
+Lenders can define:

+- Loan currency
+- Principal amount
 - Interest rate
-- Duration
-- Collateral requirements
+- Loan duration
-- Assets they accept

-<div style="color:#2aff80;font-weight:600">4.
-Responsible Risk Framework</div>
-Over-collateralization protects lenders.
-Defaults are simple: lender receives the collateral.

-<div style="color:#2aff80;font-weight:600">5.
-Simplicity</div>
-Straightforward UX for both borrowers and lenders.
+- Required collateral ratio
+- Accepted collateral assets

+This allows lenders to express their own risk preferences, rather than relying on a single pooled risk model.

 ---

-# 🔄 Loan Lifecycle
+## Loan Lifecycle

+The loan lifecycle is conceptually as follows.

-## 1. Lender Creates Offer
+### 1. Lender Creates an Offer

-Lender defines:
-- Rate
-- Duration
+A lender specifies:

-- Loan size
+- Loan asset and amount
+- Duration (for example 7, 30, 90 days)
+- Interest rate (expressed as a fixed amount or APR)
-- Accepted collateral
+- Accepted collateral assets
-- LTV

-Offer is published on-chain.
+- Required collateralization ratio (for example 150%)

+The protocol records this as an open offer in an on-chain orderbook.

-## 2. Borrower Matches Offer
+### 2. Borrower Accepts an Offer

-Borrower deposits collateral → receives loan principal.
+A borrower reviews available offers and chooses one that matches their needs.
+To accept an offer, the borrower:

+- Deposits the required collateral
+- Confirms the loan terms

+The protocol:

+- Locks the collateral
+- Transfers the loan principal to the borrower
+- Records the loan as active with a known maturity date

-## 3. Loan Term
+### 3. During the Loan

+During the life of the loan:

-- No liquidations
+- No price-based liquidations take place
-- Fixed rate
-- Borrower may repay early (with possible fee)
+- The borrower may be allowed to repay early (if the design includes early repayment, this may involve a fixed penalty or fee to keep returns predictable for lenders)

-## 4. Maturity
+### 4. Maturity and Settlement

-- Borrower repays full amount → receives collateral
+At or before maturity, the borrower can repay:

+- Principal plus interest

+Upon full repayment:

+- The protocol returns the collateral to the borrower

+If the borrower does not repay by the agreed maturity:

-- Or defaults → lender receives collateral
+- The lender can claim the collateral
+- The protocol records the loan as defaulted

+The specific mechanics for default (e.g. grace periods, partial recovery) will be defined in the implementation and may evolve over time.

 ---

-# 🔐 Collateral & Risk Management
+## Collateral and Risk

-> [!INFO]
-> **MVP collateral will be conservative.**

-Likely candidates:
+### Initial Collateral Types

+The MVP will likely support a limited set of conservative assets as collateral, such as:

 - BNB
-- Stablecoins
+- Selected stablecoins
-- ETH/Blue-chip L1 assets
+- Possibly a limited number of blue-chip assets
-- Liquid staking tokens (subject to risk analysis)

-Future additions:
+The choice of assets will be influenced by:

-- LP tokens
+- Liquidity
-- Yield-bearing collateral
+- Historical volatility
-- Cross-chain collateral with messaging guarantees
+- On-chain integration complexity

+### Collateral Ratios

+Collateral requirements will be set with:

+- A baseline minimum per asset type
+- Lender flexibility to demand higher ratios

+In early versions, collateral ratios will be intentionally conservative to reduce the risk of under-collateralization.

 ---

-# 🔗 Cross-Chain Vision (Future)
+## Cross-Chain Vision (Planned)

-The protocol aims to become a **cross-chain credit network**:
+In the long term, DeFi House aims to become a cross-chain credit network.

-Borrower on Chain B → Collateral on Chain B
-Lender on Chain A → Capital on Chain A

-> [!WARNING]
-> This is a **future phase** and requires careful security analysis.

-Benefits:
-- Unify fragmented liquidity
-- Chain-agnostic credit history
-- Better matching surface
+Conceptually, this includes:

-- Efficient capital utilization
+- Lenders providing capital on one chain
+- Borrowers posting collateral and drawing liquidity on another chain
+- Synchronization of loan state across chains using secure cross-chain messaging
+- A unified reputation framework so borrower behavior on one chain is recognized elsewhere

+{% hint style="info" %}
+Cross-chain loan settlement introduces additional complexity and security considerations.
+It is a future phase, not part of the MVP.
+Implementation will depend on the maturity and security posture of cross-chain messaging infrastructure available at that time.
+{% endhint %}

+---

+## Future Protocol Evolution

+Potential future features include:

+- Support for a wider range of collateral types, including LP tokens and yield-bearing assets
+- Optional insurance pools for lenders, funded by premiums and involving DFH stakers
+- More sophisticated borrower reputation scoring
+- Refinancing and roll-over mechanisms
+- Configurable loan templates for specific use cases (for example, treasury financing for projects)

+All of these are conceptual at this stage and will depend on user demand, technical feasibility, and risk assessment.